-- There is no heating requirement. - F1355 does not call on heating or hot water. - Compressor blocked due to the temperature conditions. - Wait until the temperature is within the product's working range. - Minimum time between compressor starts has not been reached. - Wait for at least 30 minutes and then check if the compressor has started. - Alarm tripped. - Follow the display instructions.
+- There is no heating or hot water demand, nor cooling demand (accessory is required for cooling). - F1355 does not call on heating, hot water or cooling. - · The heat pump defrosts. - The compressor starts, when defrosting is complete. - · Compressor blocked due to the temperature conditions. - Wait until the temperature is within the product's working range. - Minimum time between compressor starts has not been reached. - Wait for at least 30 minutes and then check if the compressor has started. - · Alarm tripped. - Follow the display instructions. - "add. heat only" is selected. - Switch to "auto" or "manual" in menu 4.2 "op. mode".